-To get order forms and information about filling your prescriptions by mail contact home delivery by calling the Express Scripts Pharmacy Customer Service at 800-316-3107 (TTY 800-899-2114).
+To get order forms and information about filling your prescriptions by mail, contact home delivery by calling Express Scripts Customer Service at 800-316-3107 (TTY 800-899-2114).
 If you use a mail order pharmacy not in the plan's network, your prescriptions may not be covered.

-Usually a mail order pharmacy order will be delivered to you in no more than 14 days from when Express Scripts pharmacy receives your prescription.
+Usually, a mail order pharmacy order will be delivered to you in no more than 14 days from when Express Scripts pharmacy receives your prescription.
 However, sometimes your mail order may be delayed.
 If your order cannot be delivered within 14 days, an Express Scripts representative may contact you.
 If you need your prescriptions immediately, stop by a retail in-network pharmacy near you and ask your pharmacist about getting a small supply of your prescription to last until your mail order prescription arrives.

-Tier 1 and Tier 2 drugs on your Drug List, when filled for greater than a 30-day supply, will be a \$0 member cost share at preferred mail order pharmacies during the deductible and initial coverage phase.
+Tier 1 drugs on your Drug List, when filled for greater than a 30-day supply, will be a \$0 member cost share at preferred mail order pharmacies during the deductible and initial coverage phase.
+Tier 2 drugs on your Drug list, when filled for greater than a 30-day supply, will be a \$0 member cost share at preferred mail order pharmacies during the initial coverage phase.